PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 ### Drawbacks of PMF surveys

-Calcuating your PMF score is not enough.
+Calculating your PMF score is not enough.
 The *real* insights come from segmenting your users based on their response, and then asking follow-up questions – either in a [survey](/surveys) or by [conducting interviews](/product-engineers/interview-snapshot-guide).

 Here are five follow-up questions you should ask: